docknetwork/api-docs/source/index.html.md

 PLEASE NOTE: Any transaction you perform in **test mode** cannot be used for **production**.
 This means that, for example, any DID created in **test mode** will not work for issuing or verification in **production**.

 ## Authentication
 The Dock API uses API keys to authenticate requests.
-You can obtain an API Key by signing into [the api console](https://console.api.dock.io).
+You can obtain an API Key by signing into [Dock Certs](https://console.api.dock.io).
 Once a key has been generated, it should be included in **all** request headers as below:

 * API Key (accessToken)
     - Name: **DOCK-API-TOKEN**